Dipeshpal/Jarvis_AI/JarvisAI/README.md

 #### Optional Steps (Common Installation Issues)-

-* [Optional Step] If Pyaudio is not working or not installed you might need to install it seperately-
+* [Optional Step] If Pyaudio is not working or not installed you might need to install it separately-

-	In the case of Mac OSX do:
+	In the case of Mac OSX do the following:

 	```python
 	brew install portaudio
 	pip install pyaudio
 	```
-	In the case of Windows or Linux do:
+	In the case of Windows or Linux do the following:

 	- Download pyaudio from: lfd.uci.edu/~gohlke/pythonlibs/#pyaudio